 If pulmonary embolism is suspected, computed tomography (CT) may be done to confirm the diagnosis.
-CT is done after a radiopaque dye (which can be seen on x-rays) is injected.
-The dye flows through blood vessels and outlines them.
+CT is done after a radiopaque contrast agent (which can be seen on x-rays) is injected.
+The contrast agent flows through blood vessels and outlines them.
 This procedure is called CT angiography.
 It is relatively safe during pregnancy.

 If the diagnosis of pulmonary embolism is still uncertain, a procedure called pulmonary angiography (angiography of the lung's blood vessels) is required.
 For this procedure, doctors make a small incision, typically in the groin but sometimes in the arm.
 Then they insert a thin, flexible tube (catheter) and thread it through blood vessels to an artery in a lung.
 When the catheter is in place, a radiopaque contrast agent is injected through the catheter to outline the blood vessels in the lungs, and x-rays are taken.

 After the baby is delivered, doctors may use CT with a contrast agent to check women for blood clots in the pelvis.